 Indeed, it is now becoming clear that the “Little Apocalypse” in Mk 13 refers to the Bar Kokhba War, not to the First Jewish Revolt.
 The 4G also contain striking anachronisms that betray composition well into the second century—including the presence of Pharisees in the Galilee, synagogues there, and (per my work) the second century emergence of Nazareth.
 If Marcion was the author of the earliest Pauline epistles, the second century beginning of “Christianity” as we know it is virtually assured.

 Some scholars (not all of them mythicists, by any means) think that Marcion may also have written the first gospel.
 I will have much more to say about this possibility in a separate series on this website.
 But the damage has already been done.
 It the Pauline epistles are second century, then surely so are the gospels—for the universal view (I know of no scholar who challenges it) is that the epistles preceded the canonical gospels.
-The consequences, then, of a later dating for the Pauline epistles are mind-boggling—the entire New Testament (with the possible exceptions of the Apocalypse of John [but see the comment below] and the Letter of James) had its genesis well into the second century CE!
+The consequences, then, of a later dating for the Pauline epistles are mind-boggling—the entire New Testament (with the possible exceptions of the Apocalypse of John [also see the comments below] and the Letter of James) had its genesis well into the second century CE!

 A new chronology